 There is no better option than the Golden Triangle Tour - Covering Delhi, Agra and Jaipur.
 Golden Triangle Tour is the most popular tourist circuit in India.
 This incredible Golden Triangle Tour Itinerary comprising the three famous cities of India-Delhi, Agra and Jaipur having grandeur, glory & history.

-Meeting and greetings on arrival at Delhi’s domestic airport and transfer to the hotel for overnight stay.
+Meeting and greetings on arrival at Delhi’s airport and transfer to the hotel for overnight stay.

 Morning after breakfast at the hotel met your licensed local Guide and driver at hotel lobby and proceed for a combined tour of Old and New Delhi.